Get to know the warning signs

 - Giving away possessions, putting affairs in order, or suddenly seeming inappropriately at peace.

 If a number of these statements are true of you, talk to someone about getting help.
-If more than three apply to you, it is very important that you talk to your doctor or case manager about how you feel.
+If a number of these apply to you, it is very important that you talk to your GP or trusted mental health professional about how you feel.

 A change in treatment (such as discharge from psychiatric care) can be a time of higher risk.
 Knowing that getting stressed can affect you this way means that you can be prepared, and take extra care of yourself if they happen.